tadam-framework/tadam-website/markdown/basics/installation.md

 lein run
 ```

-Great 🎉.
-You already have your 🔥 own web server 🔥.
+Great 🎉! 🔥 Your own web server 🔥 is up and running!

 Now open your browser.